 Identify and test at least two changes in your organization that will lead to greater joy in work and well-being

 Identify at least two measures you can use to determine if joy in work and well-being are increasing at your organization

 This online course is open to participants in any health care discipline who are interested in

 using QI methods to

-foster joy in work, including:
+foster joy in work and well-being, including:

 - Clinicians and their care teams